dienggo/diego/README.md

 ```
 - app -> all logic of application requirement
     - background -> background service app handler
-    - controllers -> controller to consume on route
-    - dto_request -> data transfer object request
+    - request -> to collect all data request
-    - dto_response -> data transfer object response
+    - presents -> to create struct of response
     - middleware -> middleware of the app
     - models -> model of database
     - repositories -> repository to encapsulation query or fetch data
-    - services -> to build logic of the app
     - ucase -> to build specific logic and generate response formatted to consume by route
 - config -> configuration app
 - pkg -> package usage in app